ME495-Navigation/nuturtlebot/README.md

 # Nuturtlebot
-1. Low-level access to the Turtlebot3 in ROS
+## Overview
+Enable learning low-level robot control in ROS without needing to do any embedded programming (even though, outside an educational context, it makes sense to perform the conversion between say `cmd_vel` messages and wheel velocities directly on the OpenCR embedded microcontroller, as is the default for ROBOTIS).

+## Contents
+1. Scripts for building a raspberrypi 3 Ubuntu image for use with the turtlebot
+   - Contains all ROS packages for running the turtlebot3
+   - Ability to switch between original OpenCR firmware and custom raw firmware
-   - Access to raw sensor data (e.g., encoder ticks)
+   - Custom Raw firmware enables ROS access to raw sensor data (e.g., encoder ticks) and direct motor control of wheel velocities
-   - Access to raw motor commands (e.g., directly control wheel velocities).
-   - Ability to switch to the original firmware, when needed
 2. Scripts for building turtlebot3 OpenCR firmware (and modified versions) from the command line
-3. A CMake toolchain file that can be used to cross-compile ROS programs for the turtlebot

-The purpose is to enable learning low-level robot control in ROS without needing to do any embedded programming (even though, outside an educational context, it makes sense to perform the conversion between say `cmd_vel` messages and wheel velocities directly on the OpenCR embedded microcontroller, as is the default for ROBOTIS).
+   - Uses the Arduino CLI interface to build OpenCR firmware, from a custom fork of that firmware
+3. Docker container for cross-compiling programs that run on the Raspberry PI

-# Usage
+# Setup
-1. Download the binary `nuturtlebot` release and install with `apt`:
+1. Install docker and pre-requisites: `sudo apt install docker.io`
-   `curl  ... sudo apt install ./nuturtlebot.deb`
-2. To cross-Compile code for the raspberry pi:
-   `` catkin_make_raspi # catkin_make for raspberry pi ``
-   `` catkin_make_isolated_raspi # catkin_make isolated for raspberry pi ``
-   `` catkin_raspi # catkin tools ``
+2. In the base of the ROS workspace run:
+   `docker run reem17/rosberrypi:noetic > arm && chmod 755 arm`
+3. To build with `catkin_make` for arm use `./arm catkin_arm`
+3. To build with `catkin_make_isolated` for arm use `./arm catkin_arm_isolated`

 # Building the Nuturtlebot Image
 These instructions explain how to build a  custom SDCard  image for the turtlebot3.